Observation of an anomalous density-dependent energy gap of the $\nu=5/2$ fractional quantum Hall state in the low density regime: Introduction

+The effect of a changing LLM of the $\nu=5/2$ FQHS has been studied only in a few experiments.
+At moderate LLM, i.e. with the LLM parameter $\kappa$ in the vicinity of $1$, there are no reports of any non-trivial phase transitions at $\nu=5/2$ \cite{nuebler10,pan11,liu11}.
+At $\kappa \gtrsim 2$ two interesting transitions at $\nu=5/2$ have been reported recently.
+The closing and re-opening of the energy gap with density was interpreted as a spin transition in the $\nu=5/2$ FQHS \cite{pan14}.
+In another experiment, pressure has drastically altered the ground state at $\nu=5/2$ near $\kappa \simeq 2$ from a FQHS to a stripe phase \cite{nodarkate}.
+Since in these experiments an in-situ tuning of the density was not possible, subtle changes in sample properties are virtually impossible to detect.

-Motivated by these ideas we undertook a study of the energy gaps of the $\nu=5/2$ FQHS in the so far unexplored regime of strong LLM with $\kappa > 2.5$.
-The LLM is tuned by the well known technique of changing the electron density.
-In this work we report the observation of a sharp change in the density dependence of the energy gap of the $\nu=5/2$ FQHS, a change which is suggestive of a transition in the $\nu=5/2$ FQHS.
-This sharp change occurs in the vicinity of $\kappa = 2.6$ and may be a first evidence of a transition between two different gapped ground states at $\nu=5/2$, such as a topological phase transition between the Pfaffian and anti-Pfaffian.
-Other possible origins of the observed anomalous density dependence are also discussed.
+Motivated by these ideas, we undertook a study of the energy gap of the $\nu=5/2$ FQHS in the regime of very strong LLM with $\kappa > 2.5$.
+In order to track sample properties, we use a sample in which the density is tunable in-situ via a controlled illumination technique.
+We report the observation of an anomalously sharp change in the density dependence of the energy gap of the $\nu=5/2$ FQHS in the vicinity of $\kappa = 2.6$.
+We explored several possible interpretations of the observed anomaly and found that this anomaly may be a first evidence of a topological phase transition in the $\nu=5/2$ FQHS between two distinct gapped ground states.